-- classification of risks into structural, "hot topics" and emerging, the latter of which are understood as possible new threats with an uncertain impact and undefined growth probability, but which could eventually become material for the Group. - the inclusion of secondary risk factors, including financial, environmental, sustainability, governance (environmental, social and governance, or "ESG"), fraud or corruption, tax, health, cybersecurity or third party risk factors.
+- classification of risks into structural, "hot topics" and emerging, the latter of which are understood as possible new threats with an uncertain impact and undefined growth probability, but which could eventually become material for the Group's companies. - the inclusion of secondary risk factors, including financial, environmental, social, governance ("ESG"), fraud or corruption, tax, health, cybersecurity or third party risk factors.